NovySan/unl-digifab/README.md

 - “The Pleasure of Being the Cause” or Somatic Interface (ex14)
 - Internet of Things: Networked Objects, Spimes
 - Objects with Memories (ex15)
+-->

 # Grading

 ## Graded activities
-- 30% Weekly Exercises – approximately 10 exercises
+- 30% Exercises – approximately 8 exercises
 - 60% Projects – 3 total at approximately 20% each
 - 10% Participation